facultymatt/gmg-webapp/README.md

 ## Adjusting data

 See src/contexts/GrillStatusContext.jsx.
 The most common adjustments will be limit and skip and whether to record live changes.
 This can also be set in the `.env` file.

+## Running on Raspberry Pi

+There is a simple script to facilitate dev / testing on raspberry pi.
+On each startup / reboot the following steps are prefermed.
+This makes it easy to run the latest by just power cycling the Pi.

+1. pull latest source code from current branch (stay on master)
+2. run `yarn` to get latest dependencies
+3. run `yarn start` to start in dev mode.
+(Eventually there will a way to run a built or dist version.)

+### How to setup

+- `sudo vi /etc/systemd/system/frontend.service`
+- paste in contents from `frontend.service`
+- `sudo systemctl daemon-reload`
+- test starting with `sudo systemctl start frontend.service`
+- test stopping with `sudo systemctl stop frontend.service`
+- enable at startup `sudo systemctl enable frontend.service`
+- test it out with a reboot `sudo reboot`